ColeyG/cold-notes/README.md

 - Clone a set of notes into the /notes dir.

-`npm i; npm run compileNotes` to compile a set of notes in the notes dir.
+`npm i; npm run compile` to compile a set of notes in the notes dir.